JCam98/coe-322-scientific-computation/README.md

 ## Description

-The purpose of the Infectious Disease Simulation Project was to achieve a basic understanding of how an infection propagates through a population by running simulations under a variety of different conditions using object-oriented programming constructs.
+The purpose of the Infectious Disease Simulation Project was to achieve a basic understanding of how an infection propagates through a population by running simulations under a variety of different conditions using object-oriented programming constructs in C++.

 ## 📺 [View the Project Walkthrough Here](https://www.youtube.com/watch?v=MMnxBYDtBww)